 According to Jesus, the beliefs many people have about hell are false.
-Jesus is unmistakably clear that the lost go to hell when they die, they are conscious, not unconscious, they are tormented in flames and they want out but cannot get out.
+Jesus is unmistakably clear that the lost go immediately to hell when they die.
+They are conscious, not unconscious.
+They are tormented in flames and they want out but cannot get out.
 Jesus on Hell.

-Not only that but the rich man can see into the good place and he must have been shocked to see the beggar Lazarus in Abraham’s bosum.
-Abraham’s bosum speaks of a place of honor, the place everyone would have expected the rich man to occupy but would never expect the beggar Lazarus to occupy.
+Not only that but the rich man can see into the good place and he must have been shocked to see the beggar Lazarus in Abraham’s bosom.
+Abraham’s bosom speaks of a place of honor, the place everyone would have expected the rich man to occupy but would never expect the beggar Lazarus to occupy.

-According to Jesus, the rich man begs that Lazarus might dip the tip of his finger in water and cool the rich man’s tongue for he is tormented in the flames.
+According to Jesus, the rich man begs that Lazarus might come and dip the tip of his finger in water and cool the rich man’s tongue for he is tormented in flames.
 This is an awful story with a tragic ending.

 The testimony of a man in hell, as Jesus tells the story, is that he is conscious, he is tormented in flames and he wants out.

-But the rich man is told that IF his brothers won’t believe the written scriptures (Moses and the prophets), they won’t believe if the beggar Lazarus rises from the dead and goes to talk to them - vs. 30-31.
+But the rich man is told that IF his brothers won’t believe the written scriptures (Moses and the prophets), they won’t believe if the beggar Lazarus rises from the dead and goes to witness to them about Jesus - vs. 30-31.

 into 90 languages